GEM-benchmark/NL-Augmenter/transformations/sentence_reordering/README.md

 # Sentence reordering
-This perturbation adds noise to all types of text sources (sentence, paragraph, etc.) by randomly shuffling sentences in the input text.
+This perturbation adds noise to all types of text sources (sentence, paragraph, etc.) by randomly shuffling sentencesin the input text with coreference resolution to reduce ambiguity.

 Author name: Zijian Wang (zijwang@hotmail.com)